Boko Haram insurgency: 2020

-Violence resurged in November.
 On 1 November, Boko Haram raided Takulashi village near Chibok; they came from Sambisa Forest.
 Anti-jihadist militia from Chibok mobilised in two trucks and attempted to defend the village but were outnumbered by insurgents who managed to seize one of their trucks.
 Twelve people were killed and seven civilians abducted.
 On 9 November, Nigerian military carried out two operations against Boko Haram.
-In village of Buni Gari 5 Boko Haram insurgents were killed and several others were injured.
-Nigerian military also rescued four hostages held by Boko Haram in another operation.
+In the village of Buni Gari 5 Boko Haram insurgents were killed and several others were injured.
+Nigerian military also rescued four hostages.
 On 21 November, Boko Haram ambushed a Nigerian military convoy between Jagiran and Monguno.
-Six soldiers were killed and 26 were injured in an ambush, several soldiers also went missing.
-On 22 November, Convoy belonging to governor of Borno, Babagana Zulum was attacked while he was traveling to meet with government officials in Baga.
+Six soldiers were killed and 26 were injured, and several soldiers were missing.

+On 22 November, Zulum's convoy was attacked while he was traveling to meet with government officials in Baga.
 Seven soldiers and two civilians were killed in this ambush, but the governor was unhurt.
-His appointment was cancelled.
 On 26 November, Boko Haram staged an attack on mainly Christian village of Gabass in Far North, Cameroon.
 Three civilians were killed and one was kidnapped.
 Boko Haram also attacked village of Guidi also in Far North region where they set five homes ablaze.
 On 28 November, Boko Haram massacred about 110 farmers in Koshebe, Borno.